-This badge focuses on implementation of Positive Behavior Interventions and Supports in the classroom, which is the behavioral component of Multi-Tiered System of Supports.
+This microcredential focuses on implementation of Positive Behavior Interventions and Supports in the classroom, which is the behavioral component of Multi-Tiered System of Supports.

-To earn this 0.25 credit badge you will submit one of the evidence items from the list below to demonstrate your competency in implementation of positive behavior interventions and supports principles in the classroom.
+To earn this 0.25 credit microcredential you will submit one of the evidence items from the list below to demonstrate your competency in implementation of positive behavior interventions and supports principles in the classroom.
 You will also complete a short reflection.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge does not focus on special education identification or evaluation.
+This microcredential does not focus on special education identification or evaluation.

 Positive Behavior Interventions and Supports: A framework for teaching students expectations, reinforcing appropriate pro-social behavior, and providing instruction and consequences for errors in behavior.